xianxianzhou/PrivadoID-docs/docs/wallet/wallet-sdk/android-sdk/example-app.md

 ### **A. Identity**

-This part of the flow consists of initialising Polygon ID SDK, creating an identifier for an identity and retrieving it, and using the identifier to authenticate the Identity.
+This part of the flow consists of initialising Uptick ID SDK, creating an identifier for an identity and retrieving it, and using the identifier to authenticate the Identity.

 #### **_1. Create Identity_**